-SymBio expects sales growth primarily on rising domestic product sales for Treakisym® Sales of Treakisym® should recover after the postponement of shipments in FY12/19.
+SymBio expects sales growth primarily on rising domestic product sales for Treakisym® should recover after the postponement of shipments in FY12/19.
 That said, sales are expected to fall below the FY12/18 level as Eisai shrinks its inventories.

-- \triangleright Recovery of Treakisym® following postponed shipments: In FY12/19, lyophilized injection formulations of Treakisym® imported from Astellas Deutschland GmbH, a consolidated subsidiary of Astellas Pharma, were found to contain impurities and appearance defects.
+- Recovery of Treakisym® following postponed shipments: In FY12/19, lyophilized injection formulations of Treakisym® imported from Astellas Deutschland GmbH, a consolidated subsidiary of Astellas Pharma, were found to contain impurities and appearance defects.
 Consequently, shipments of Treakisym® 100mg to Japan distributor Eisai were delayed and the booking of some product sales was postponed until FY12/20.
-Once the shipment system is restored, sales should benefit from the postponed amount. - \triangleright Lower sales due to shrinkage of Eisai inventories: From FY12/21 SymBio will conduct sales of Treakisym® in-house rather than entrusting them to Eisai.
-With this, the company will be shipping Treakisym® to pharmaceutical wholesalers instead of to Eisai.
-Therefore, Eisai needs to shrink inventories by end-2020 to accommodate this change.
-SymBio plans to end shipments to Eisai from the end of 1H even though NHI price-based sales of Treakisym® remain firm reflecting market demand; this is why the company expects FY12/20 Treakisym[®] sales to decline (compared to the FY12/18 level).
+Once the shipment system is restored, sales should benefit from the postponed amount. - Lower sales due to shrinkage of Eisai inventories: From December 2020, SymBio will bring sales of Treakisym® in-house rather than entrusting them to Eisai.
+With this, the company will be shipping Treakisym® to pharmaceutical wholesalers instead of to Eisai, so Eisai will need to shrink inventories toward end-2020 to accommodate this change.
+As such, even though NHI pricebased sales of Treakisym® will remain firm reflecting market demand, the company expects its Treakisym® sales to decline in FY12/20 for an amount equivalent to the inventory clearance at Eisai.